 5. Fall: Take the AOBA Oral Exam.

-6. Between March and July: Following one year of clinical practice, register for the AOBA Clinical Exam.
+6. March through July after one year of clinical practice: Apply and register for the AOBA Clinical Exam.

 Become Board Certified

-13. Your primary certification in Anesthesiology will remain active for 10 years following date of issue provided you successfully complete Osteopathic Continuous Certification requirements.
+12. Your primary certification in Anesthesiology will remain active provided you successfully complete Osteopathic Continuous Certification requirements.

 Osteopathic Continuous Certification